TheEdoRan/next-safe-action/website/docs/migrations/v6-to-v7.md

 ### [Support passing schema via async function](https://github.com/TheEdoRan/next-safe-action/issues/155)

 When working with i18n solutions, often you'll find implementations that require awaiting a `getTranslations` function in order to get the translations, that then get passed to the schema.
 Starting from version 7, next-safe-action allows you to pass an async function to the [`schema`](/docs/safe-action-client/instance-methods#schema) method, that returns a promise of type `Schema`.
-More information about this feature can be found in [this discussion](https://github.com/TheEdoRan/next-safe-action/discussions/111) on GitHub and in the [i18n](/docs/recipes/i18n) recipe.
+More information about this feature can be found in [this discussion](https://github.com/TheEdoRan/next-safe-action/discussions/111) on GitHub and in the [i18n](/docs/recipes/i18n) recipe page.

 ### [Support action execution callbacks](https://github.com/TheEdoRan/next-safe-action/issues/162)